webserviceXXL/Polybios-square/README.md

-Polybius-square
+Polybios-square
 ===============

-Small function to decrypt and encrypt a string with a polybius square cryptography.
+Small function to decrypt and encrypt a string with a polybios square cryptography.
 Not very secure, but interesting.

 ## Usage